robotics-at-maryland/qubo/embedded/README.md

 Robotics at Maryland's repository for building [FreeRTOS](http://www.freertos.org/) along with Tivaware libraries on the [TM4C123GXL](http://www.ti.com/tool/ek-tm4c123gxl)

 FreeRTOS version: v8.2.3
 Tivaware version: 2.1.3.156

 ##Prerequisites

 To build the project you need the [GNU ARM Embedded Toolchain](https://launchpad.net/gcc-arm-embedded)

-To flash to the MCU you can use [LM4Tools](https://github.com/utzig/lm4tools)
+To flash to the MCU you can use [LM4Tools](https://github.com/utzig/lm4tools) **This script should be rewritten:** The arm toolchain is just downloaded from launchpad, instead we should be adding the ppa to the system, and installing it with apt.
+This way, we can actually use it on different archs (like the Jetson), since there are builds for arm, etc
 To install both of these automatically run `../scripts/embedded_install_deps.bash`

 It may be necessary to install ia32-libs if you're on a 64 bit system.
 `sudo apt install ia32-libs`
 Or on 16.04:
 `sudo dpkg --add-architecture i386`
 `sudo apt update`
 `sudo apt install libc6:i386 libncurses5:i386 libstdc++6:i386`

 ##Drivers
 [Tivaware drivers](http://software-dl.ti.com/tiva-c/SW-TM4C/latest/index_FDS.html)(_EK-TM4C123GXL_)